|21.5 – 24.5 inches

 |55 – 80 pounds

 |10 – 12 years

 |Black, cream, brown

 The Labrador Retriever is a loving dog that has gained immense popularity worldwide, particularly in the United States.
-They are registered with the AKC and are ranked number one for their incredible reputation.
+They are registered with the AKC and are ranked number two for their incredible reputation.

 The origin of the Labrador Retriever is dated back to the 1800s.
 They were initially called the St. John’s Water Dog.
 They are native to the icy regions of Newfoundland, and this is also where they received their name.
 It wasn’t until much later that they were dubbed the Labrador Retriever, which most people know them as today.

 They have a great variety of uses in the modern world, being an excellent companion dog.
 This breed is also often used as a therapy dog because of their consistently happy natures.
 They can be trained as guide dogs for the blind, although they can be harder to train than some other dogs used in the same capacity.

 Since Labrador Retrievers are the most popular breed in America, many breeders are registered with the AKC but there are even more that aren’t.
 Currently, they have 1,720 listed and counting.

 Since Labrador Retrievers are such a widespread dog, it is highly likely that you can find them in your local animal shelters.
 Even if their pedigree is not certain, they will forever love and appreciate you for the home you provide.
 They also tend to be much cheaper coming from a shelter.

 Deciding to go with a breeder is not a wrong choice.
 However, you do want to make sure that your investment is not funding a potential puppy mill.
 Every breeder should be willing to show you the area in which they raise and breed their dogs.
 They should also be prepared to get the pup checked with a vet and show you any past veterinary records from their parents.